banner

 // Omitted several lines

 // Here, it directly calls the parent class's dispatchKeyEvent method.
-The parent class of DecorView is FrameLayout,
+The parent of DecorView is FrameLayout,

-// so it will be dispatched to ViewGroup, and then it will be dispatched from the root View to the child View according to the View tree.
+// so it is dispatched to ViewGroup, and then it continues to dispatch from the root View to the child Views

 if (super.dispatchKeyEvent(event)) {